xolanintsibande/every-dashboard-begins-on-the-sales-floor/README.md

 The project reinforced a lesson I had already learned in retail:

-«Before acting on a number, understand how the number was produced.»
+Before acting on a number, understand how the number was produced.

 ---